Sexual Harassment – Inappropriate Touching

-Some forms of unwanted touching in the workplace may not be as blatant as the above examples.
+Some forms of inappropriate touching in the workplace may not be as blatant as the above examples.
 Some forms of inappropriate touching in the workplace may occur under the guise of an accident or friendly interaction.
-These forms of unwanted touching at work may appear as the following:
+These forms of inappropriate touching at work may appear as the following:

 - Brushing up or rubbing up against your buttocks or breasts, or any part of your body;